-D263® M is a very thin borosilicate glass produced with a down draw process by melting the purest raw materials.
-It is one of the basic materials for the NEXTERION® coated and uncoated coverslips.
+The D263® family are borosilicate glasses produced with a down draw process by melting the purest raw materials.
+Different technical properties may be offered.
+D263® is the basic material for NEXTERION® coated and uncoated coverslips.

-The manufacturing process used for this glass type, resulting in two pristine, fire-polished surface that can be used without any additional polishing.
-D263® M is a highly chemical resistant material with excellent transmission, low fluorescence, exceptional flatness and tight geometric properties.
+The manufacturing process used for this glass types, resulting in two pristine, fire-polished surface that can be used without any additional polishing.
+All D263® glasses are highly chemical resistant materials with excellent transmission, low fluorescence, exceptional flatness and tight geometric properties.

-Manufactured using standardized processes and running a stringent quality control system, D263® M is the material of choice to be used for manufacturing NEXTERION® coated coverslips.
+D263® is manufactured using standardized processes and running a stringent quality control system.
 The uncoated type of this glass is available exclusively cleanroom cleaned (ISO class 5) and will be offered in standard as well as in custom formats.

 Chemical and thermal Stability